syncfusion-content/blazor-docs/blazor/autocomplete/filtering.md

 ## Limit the minimum filter character

 You can set the limit for the character count to filter the data on the AutoComplete.
 This can be done by setting the [MinLength](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfAutoComplete-2.html#Syncfusion_Blazor_DropDowns_SfAutoComplete_2_MinLength) property to AutoComplete.
+Default value of `MinLength` is `1`.

 In the following example, the remote request doesn't fetch the search data until the search key contains three characters.